 Gross Domestic Product by Industry - Provincial and Territorial (Annual)

-The primary mandate of this statistical program is to compile and disseminate current measures of Gross Domestic Product (GDP) by industry, at the provincial and territorial level.
+The primary mandate of this statistical program is to compile and disseminate current measures of Gross Domestic Product (GDP) at basic prices by industry, at the provincial and territorial level.
+GDP at basic prices is the sum of its factor incomes (wages and salaries, supplementary labour income, mixed income, and other operating surplus) plus taxes on production less subsidies on production.

 The growth rates of GDP provide an indication of how well an industry or an economy is doing.
 The GDP of an industry (also referred to as value added) equals output by the industry minus the value of intermediate inputs that were purchased from other industries, domestic or foreign.
 Value added is a measure of how much an industry has contributed to the value of its output over and above the value of intermediate inputs.
 GDP by industry for the economy as a whole is the sum of values added by all industries resident in Canada.

-GDP by industry is prepared for 226 industries and subsequently aggregated to some 337 individual industries and aggregates to provide a variety of levels of detail useful for analysis of industrial economic performance while balancing the need to maintain confidentiality protection in smaller provinces and territories.
+GDP by industry is prepared for 226 industries and subsequently aggregated to some 337 individual industries and aggregates to provide a variety of levels of detail useful for analysis of industrial economic performance, using the North American Industry Classification System (NAICS) Canada 2017 Version 3.0.

 The GDP by industry measures help macro policy makers in the Bank of Canada, the Department of Finance and provincial governments to monitor the evolution of the provincial and territorial economies, to formulate policies to guide this evolution, and to decide on the timing of their implementation.
-Industry-specific data also assist private sector analysts at commercial banks and stock brokerages, who need to assess the risks and opportunities associated with doing business in particular industries and provinces.
+Industry-specific data also assist private sector analysts at commercial banks and stock brokerages, who need to assess the risks and opportunities associated with doing business in particular industries, provinces and territories.

 The Canadian System of Macroeconomic Accounts provides a conceptually integrated framework of statistics for studying the state and behaviour of the Canadian economy.
 The accounts are centered on the measurement of activities associated with production of goods and services, the sales of goods and services in final markets, the supporting financial transactions, and the resulting wealth positions.

-The Supply, Use and Input-Output tables are calculated at the national and provincial and territorial level, but on an annual basis only.
-They are available about two and half years after the end of the reference year; this is because of the delay in obtaining the needed source data and by the complex nature of producing such a detailed account.
-As a means of providing more up-to-date information to users for current analysis, two industry-based programs, one producing the country's current monthly GDP figures (record number 1301) and the other, annual provincial-territorial estimates (record number 1303), have been set up.
+The Supply, Use and Input-Output tables are calculated at the national, provincial and territorial level, but on an annual basis only.
+They are available about two and half years after the end of the reference year; this is because of the delay in obtaining the needed source data and the complex nature of producing such a detailed account.
+As a means of providing more up-to-date information to users for current analysis, two industry-based programs, one producing the country's monthly gross domestic product figures (record number 1301) and the other, annual provincial and territorial estimates (record number 1303), have been set up.
 These two programs, which can be viewed as extensions of the Supply, Use and Input-Output tables, use a set of indicators to project the GDP by industry benchmarks from these tables.

 - Economic accounts